pranshumalik14/cv-resume/cv.typ

     "Jan.
 '25 — Present",
     (
-      "Mini projects on adaptive action composition, passive-active control, systems reconstruction, and stability of spiking nets", "Final rotation project on biological motor control in the Biological Physics Theory unit", "Selected coursework: Neural Representations and Dynamics in Motor Control, Brain Computation, Cognitive Neurorobotics" ),
+      "Mini projects on adaptive action composition, passive-active control, systems reconstruction, and stability of spiking nets", "Final rotation project on speed-curvature power law in the Biological Physics Theory unit", "Selected coursework: Neural Representations and Dynamics in Motor Control, Brain Computation, Cognitive Neurorobotics" ),
   )
   #activity(
     "University of Western Ontario",
     "London, Canada",
-    "M.Sc. in Neuroscience; cGPA: 4.0/4.0",
+    "M.Sc. in Neuroscience; Grade: A",
     "Sept.
 '22 — Oct.
 '24",
     (
       "Thesis title: The Nature of Reflexes in Online Planning and Control "